Tevfik-365/artificial-intelligence-2/README.md

 This artificial intelligence was created in Colab.
-This code is able to recognise animals thanks to the teachable machine.
+This code can perform classification thanks to the teachable machine.